 In a large Finnish study of 8,749 non-diabetic participants aged 45-73 years, statin use was shown to increase risk of type 2 diabetes by 46 percent!

-In those taking statins, the drug significantly increased blood glucose, decreased insulin sensitivity by 24 percent, and decreased insulin secretion by 12 percent.
+In those taking statins, the drug significantly increased blood glucose, decreased insulin sensitivity by 24 percent and decreased insulin secretion by 12 percent.
 And the drug’s effects on insulin sensitivity and insulin secretion were dose-dependent — meaning the higher dose a person takes, the worse their outcomes may be.

 4. Statins increase risk of invasive breast cancer

-A population-based study found that women 55 to 74 years of age, taking statins for an average 10 years, had more than double the risk of breast cancer, particularly two invasive forms of breast cancer, invasive ductal carcinoma and invasive lobular carcinoma.
+A population-based study found that women 55 to 74 years of age, taking statins for an average of 10 years, had more than double the risk of breast cancer, particularly two invasive forms of breast cancer, invasive ductal carcinoma and invasive lobular carcinoma.

 5. Statins can double dementia risk